thistleknot/Capstone-577/readme.txt

 I know without a doubt these will show true to the population.

 Major Functions

+Future Direction:
+	Exclude >1q
+	Problem is... these are limited to 5 in the subset window, would be nice to modify the bestglm.r file to include all the subsets up to k and then filter by those colsums >=median or even >= 3q

+	Exclude min of best subset on final bout after 3rd pass?

   sub_returnCVNames <- function(data_sent){
     holderOfData <- cbind(data.frame(data_sent[,-1 , drop = FALSE]),data.frame(data_sent[,1 , drop = FALSE]))